forsbergsskola-se/gp23_project2/README.md

   - The final version of the game, packaged in "Shipping Mode," should be demonstrated live during the presentation.
   - The game must be polished, functional, and representative of the team’s efforts throughout the project.

-- **Documentation**:
+- **Presentation**:
-  - Provide a brief overview of the key documents related to the project, including the README.md file and any additional documentation such as AI design notes or gameplay mechanics breakdowns.
+  - Provide a presentation of the game, with slices that are to be presented after the gameplay testing, where a brief overview of the key documents related to the project is presented, including the README.md file and any additional documentation such as AI design notes or gameplay mechanics breakdowns.

 - **Media Assets**:
   - Showcase any screenshots, videos, or other media assets that highlight key features or moments in the game.
 These assets should be included in the final submission package and referenced during the presentation.